oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 ## Deployment Build
 <!-- GUIDANCE -->
 <!--
-The Deployment Build is a list of all OCI resources needed for the Lift implementation.
-It serves two purposes: as a customers documentation; and as a Lift implementer handover.
-The checklist below defines mandatory requirements as per project scope for the Lift implementation.
-This table replaces the CD3 file for the architecture team.
+The Deployment Build is a list of all OCI resources needed for the implementation.
+The checklist below defines mandatory requirements as per project scope for the implementation.

 Agile Approach: The architect creates and fills in the first version of this table.
 We work together with our customers to get and confirm the detailed data.
 Afterwards, the architect and the implementer are working together to iteratively fill these tables.
 In the meantime some development might already been done by the implementers.